canonical-web-and-design/maas-gui-vanilla-theme/README.md

 ```

-## Including Vanilla in your project via NPM
+## Including MAAS GUI Framework in your project via NPM

 Pull down the latest version of MAAS GUI Framework into your local `node_modules` folder
 and save it into your project's dependencies (`package.json`) as follows: